General FAQ: Avian Influenza

 Information for Physicians

-Avian influenza (AI) has appeared periodically in regions all over the world, including the United States.
-The virus spreads easily among wild birds, which are the natural hosts of avian influenza viruses, but certain strains can also infect domesticated birds (including chickens, turkeys, ducks and, rarely, pet birds); humans (rarely); and a variety of other mammals.
+Avian influenza (AI) appears periodically all over the world, including in the United States.
+The virus spreads easily among wild aquatic birds, which are thought to be the natural hosts of avian influenza viruses.
+Certain strains also can infect domesticated birds (including chickens, turkeys, ducks and, rarely, pet birds); humans (rarely); and a variety of other mammals.